-- 11.4 Use of Evaluative Materials.
-Copies of materials from the grievant's evaluation file may be used in grievance proceedings. - 11.5 Anonymous Material.
-There shall be no anonymous material in the evaluation file except for numerical summaries of student evaluations that are part of a regular evaluation procedure of classroom instruction and/or written comments from students obtained as part of that regular evaluation procedure.
-If written comments from students in a course are included in the evaluation file, all of the comments obtained in the same course must be included. - 11.6 Peer Evaluations.
+- 11.6 Peer Evaluations.
 Evaluative materials, or summaries thereof, prepared by peer(s) as part of a regular evaluation system, may be placed in an evaluation file when signed by the evaluator or a representative of a peer committee, with a copy provided to the employee.
 The employee being evaluated shall have the opportunity to review and sign the evaluation prior to it being placed in the evaluation file. - 11.7 Removal of Contents.
-As permitted by law, materials shown to be contrary to fact shall be removed from the file.
+As permitted by law, materials established shown to be contrary to fact shall be removed from the file.
 This section shall not authorize the removal of materials from the evaluation file when there is a dispute concerning a matter of judgment or opinion rather than fact.
 Materials may also be removed pursuant to the resolution of a grievance. - 11.8 Limited Access Information.
-All documents reflecting evaluation of employee performance are limited-access records and shall be available for inspection only by the employee, the employee's representative, University and Board officials who use the information in carrying out their responsibilities, peer committees responsible for evaluating employee performance, or by court order.
+All documents containing information reflecting evaluation of employee performance are limited-access records and shall be available for inspection only by the employee, officials of the university responsible for supervision of the employee, the employee's representative, University-and-Board officials who use the information in carrying out their responsibilities, peer-committees responsible for evaluating employee performance, or by court order.
+Other persons such as, but not limited to, the employee's representative and peer committees responsible for evaluating employee performance, may have access with the written permission of the faculty member.
 Arbitrators or others engaged by the parties to resolve disputes may view the records upon consent by the employee whose file is requested.
 However, such limited access status shall not apply to summary data, by course, for the common "core" items contained in student course evaluations, which have been selected as such by the Board or the University and made available by the University to the public on a regular basis.